hura/vim-toplevel/README.md

 ---

-There are really just two commands:
+There are really just two commands that try to accomplish the same: changing to the root directory.
+Both use different approaches, though.

+You'll almost always want to use `:Cd`, because it should be faster since it doesn't have to run external programs.

+---

 ```
 :Cd        change directory for the current window
 :Cd!       change directory for all windows
 ```

 This command uses the builtin function _finddir()_ to get the VCS root repository and change to it.
-It starts searching from the directory of the current buffer.
+It starts searching upwards from the directory of the current buffer.

 ```
 :Root      change directory for the current window